<200ms

 1,000+ developers on the platform.
 10× faster than anything else.

-Company materials cite 1,000+ developers engaged with the platform at YC W26 launch.[13]
+Overshoot came out of stealth with its YC launch on February 12, 2026, citing 1,000+ developers using the platform to ship video agents in gaming, robotics, and security.[15]
 Public docs lead with the "3 lines to live video → VLM" demo and LiveKit room ingest.[3]
-Responses arrive in under 200ms — roughly 10× faster than existing inference platforms for comparable workloads.
+Responses arrive in under 200ms — roughly 10× faster than existing inference platforms for comparable workloads.[13]

 Early adoption is concentrated in the ICPs the product is built for: video agents in gaming, robotics, and physical security.
 The interface itself is a tell — sampling knobs, output token budgets, latency callbacks.
 This is what an API designed by people who have run video inference at scale looks like, not what a demo path looks like.[13]